 From the spawned window, simply go the the Size field and select the desired new size.
 Note that only VMFS volume expansions are supported within the plugin.

-After the volume expansion and host storage rescan, we can see that the new capacity has been added and is immediately available for use.
+After clicking submit, the volume expands and hosts automatically rescan.
+We can see that the new capacity has been added and is immediately available for use.

 - Adding a VMFS Datastore to Another Cluster

 Accessibility to a datastore is of key importance, especially as ESXi hosts are moved around to best suit evolving datacenter requirements.
 Therefore the vSphere plugin features the ability to mount or to remove an existing VMFS datastore to/from compute.

 Prior to plugin version 4.5.0, to mount an additional host or cluster, right-click on the VMFS datastore and open the Pure Storage context menu.
 From there, select the Mount on Additional Hosts option.